 The proposed home features an understory with the first fully-enclosed, habitable floor of the residence designed at an elevation of 17'-0" NGVD, 3' greater than the maximum 5' of freeboard.
 The design intent of the understory is to create non air-conditioned space below the main slab of the home that serves as a usable outdoor recreational amenity and program feature for the owner.
-In this design, the project architect has retained the existing architeturally significant one-story building, incorporated into the undestory, and adapted its use to storage and an entry vestibule with access to the main level.
-The remainder of the understory level is dedicated to outdoor recreation spaces and parking.
+In this design, the understory is dedicated to parking, entry into residence and outdoor recreation spaces.

 The new two-story residence is designed in a contemporary architectural style.
-The residence features smooth wall planes of smooth stucoco and textured concrete walls that are broken up with curated floor to ceiling glazing and vertical concrete louvers.
-The rectilinear residence features on the Palm Avenue elevations projecting balconies with eyebrows that distance the main wall plane of the home from the street, as well as provide movement on an elevation that could otherwise be static.
-As the home rounds the corner to North Coconut Lane the massing steps back to embrace the retained pre-1942 structure.
-Overall, staff finds the design corresponds to the irregular site, and commends its engagement with the retained building.
-However, staff does recommend that the architect break up the the expansive balconies that face Palm Avenue in an effort to provide more interest along the façade, as well as to minimize the two-story elevation's impact on the street.
+The residence features smooth wall planes of smooth stucco and fluted-formed concrete walls that are broken up with curated floor to ceiling glazing and vertical concrete louvers.
+The rectilinear residence features on the Palm Avenue elevations descreet balconies encased in a stucco frame and broken up by louvered screens.
+As the home rounds the corner to North Coconut Lane the architects have incorporated a curved volume that contours and engages the irregularly shaped lot.
+Overall, staff finds the revised design is subdued in its massing, elegant in its design and considerate of its site's inherent challenges.